 Ubuntu 18.04 LTS is big update.
-It features a tonne of new features and significant changes.
+It features a raft of new features and significant changes.
 There’s a new desktop, a new Linux kernel, new apps — pretty much a new everything!

 So before you do anything else you should get up to speed with what’s new in Ubuntu 18.04 LTS.

-And to help you do exactly that that we’ve put together the 3 minute 45 second video you see above.
+And to help you do exactly that that we put together a 3 minute 45 second video, which you can hit play on above!

 2. Install Updates

-Additional updates to Ubuntu 18.04 LTS may have been released since you made your install USB or disc.
+New updates to Ubuntu 18.04 LTS will have been released for the distro since you made your install USB or DVD.

-To find out if any security fixes or bug patches are waiting for you you’ll want to check for updates manually.
+To find out which security fixes and bug patches are waiting you should check for updates after installing.

-Just tap the Windows/super key (or click the ‘apps’ button at the bottom of the dock) to open the apps menu.
+super key (also called a Windows key; or click the ‘apps’ button at the bottom of the dock) to open the application menu.
 Search for ‘Software Updater’.
-Launch the app to check for updates, and install all of those that are available.
+Launch the app to check for updates, and install any which are listed.

 3. Enable Media Codecs

-Ubuntu offers to install third-party codecs, restricted extras (like the Adobe Flash plugin) and proprietary drivers automatically as part of the install process.
+Ubuntu oflfers to install third-party codecs, restricted extras (like the Adobe Flash plugin) and proprietary drivers automatically as part of the install process.